-I do like the manual options for levelling up and the Gesture Control Mode.
+I do like the manual options for leveling up and the Gesture Control Mode.
 Some users find it a bit too gimmicky.
 I think it’s valuable as long as you take time to practice using it properly.

 The video is another plus point.
 The two-axis gimbal (pivoted support) steadies the high-quality 1080p video.
 My advice would be to make sure you’ve always got spare batteries with you though.

-Alas, you only get around 12-15 minutes flying time per charge.
+Unfortunately, you only get around 12-15 minutes flying time per charge.
 That means you really do need to prepare before you head out.
 If you don’t, you’ll set yourself up for a lot of disappointments.

 |Charging Time: 90 minutes (1.5 hrs)|

-If you’re an entry-level drone pilot add the Hubsan H501S X4 to your shortlist.
+If you’re an entry-level drone pilot, add the Hubsan H501S X4 to your shortlist.
 This is a great value-for-money Follow Me drone that’s pretty much ready to fly out of the box.

 This is easily the cheapest drone with follow me, signal loss protection, and altitude hold.
 The control range and flying time are even better than what you get on costlier crafts.